-- Long commute to and from work is slowly becoming one of the major reasons for neck and back problems, along with high blood pressure, heart attacks and according to a new research in Sweden, it is even affecting your relationship!
-If you walk to work it is still better, but travelling by car, train or buses is affecting your health in a host of negative ways.
+- A long commute to and from work is slowly becoming one of the major reasons for neck and back problems, along with with high blood pressure, heart attacks and according to new research in Sweden, it is even affecting your relationship!
+If you walk to work it is still better, but traveling by car, train or buses is affecting your health in a host of negative ways.

 - The air you breathe in your comfortable air-conditioned office is almost 100 times harmful than the air outside, primarily because what you get is a recycled air to breathe.
 This includes all kinds of toxic particles, viruses and bacteria, pollutants from air conditioning and unhealthy gases and chemicals.

 - You want to outdo your peers by spending more time at work, sometimes over 10 hours a day.
 This leads to heightened restlessness, aggressiveness, tension and hyper-competitiveness.
 You’ll be at a 60 percent higher risk of developing heart-related problems like heart attack and angina.